 I do sometimes find, walking back the way I came can get a little confusing, trying to remember things in reverse.

-More walks near Lud’s Church and in the Peak District
+More walks similar to Lud’s Church

 For more gorge vibes, you could try the walk through Winnats Pass.
 It’s also a short one, and not too challenging (apart from the start).

+You should definitely do Cave Dale.
+It’s a tucked away limestone valley, with hidden secret vibes.
 Now, I only walked Cave Dale as part of the Mam Tor walk, which made it a long one.
-But if you want to keep things short, you can do Cave Dale alone, and park in Castleton (or nearby).
+But if you want to keep things short, you can easily get to Cave Dale from Castleton.
+Mam Tor is a great one though.
+You can walk along the Great Ridge with a gorgeous view down both sides into the valleys.

 Pin it for later: Lud’s church walk guide in the Peak District National Park